dslab-epfl/svshi/README.md

 - `svshi compile -f ets.knxproj` to compile all the apps
 - `svshi generateBindings -f ets.knxproj` to generate the bindings for all the apps
 - `svshi generateApp -d devices.json -n app_name` to generate a new Python app
+- `svshi removeApp -n app_name` to remove an installed app
 - `svshi listApps` to list all the installed apps
 - `svshi version` to display the CLI version